 \section{Recognizing zero-sum semidefinite network games}

-In this section we address the question of recognizing whether a semidefinite network game is zero-sum.
-This is not immediately clear how to do, as the zero-sum condition $\sum_{j=1}^{N} p_{j}(X) = 0$ needs to hold for all (infinitely many) strategies $X\in \cX$.
+We address the question of recognizing whether a semidefinite network game is zero-sum.
+It is not immediately clear how to do so, as the zero-sum condition $\sum_{j=1}^{N} p_{j}(X) = 0$ needs to hold for all (infinitely many) strategy profiles $X\in \cX$.
 In the special case where each edge game is a matrix game, the situation can be reduced to the finite set of pure strategies.
-This was studied in \cite{ccdp-polymatrix-16} and it was shown there that recognizing the network version of matrix games (called polymatrix game in that paper) can be achieved by solving a finite number of linear programs and that the number of linear programs is polynomial in the number of players and strategies.
+This was studied in \cite{ccdp-polymatrix-16} where it was shown that recognizing the network version of matrix games can be achieved by solving a finite number of linear programs and that the number of linear programs is polynomial in the number of players and strategies.
 Hence, recognizing these games can be done in polynomial time.

-In the general case of semidefinite network games, we show that recognizing the zero-sum property can be done by deciding whether a certain finite set of semidefinite programs all have the optimal value zero.
+In the general case of semidefinite network games, we show we can recognize the zero-sum property by deciding whether a certain finite set of semidefinite programs all have optimal value zero.

 For every player $i$, a strategy $X_i \in \mathcal{X}_i$ and $X_{-i} \in \mathcal{X}_{-i}$, let

 Note that a game is constant-sum if and only if